paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-201-national-aeronautics-and-space-program.md

 2011—Subsec. (b)(1).
 Pub.
 L. 112–55 designated existing provisions as subpar.
 (A) and added subpar.
 (B).

 #### Deposit of Proceeds
 Pub.
 L. 113–6, div.
 B, title III, Mar.
 26, 2013, 127 Stat.
-263, provided in part: “That hereafter, notwithstanding section 315 of the National Aeronautics and Space Act of 1958 ([51 U.S.C.
+263, provided in part: “That hereafter, notwithstanding section 315 of the National Aeronautics and Space Act of 1958 ([now] [51 U.S.C.
 20145](./chapter-201-national-aeronautics-and-space-program.md#section-20145)), all proceeds from leases entered into under that section shall be deposited into this account [funds appropriated under the headings ‘National Aeronautics and Space Administration’ and ‘construction and environmental compliance and restoration’ of title III of div.
 B of Pub.
 L. 113–6]: Provided further, That such proceeds shall be available for a period of 5 years to the extent and in amounts as provided in annual appropriations Acts”.

-Similar provisions were contained in the following prior appropriation acts:
+Similar provisions were contained in the following appropriation acts:

+Pub.
+L. 113–235, div.
+B, title III, Dec.
+16, 2014, 128 Stat.
+2203.

+Pub.
+L. 113–76, div.
+B, title III, Jan.
+17, 2014, 128 Stat.
+72.

 Pub.
 L. 112–55, div.
 B, title III, Nov.
 18, 2011, 125 Stat.
 625.